 - Young Fraud Lawyer’s Association.

-Having worked as a paralegal on document-heavy cases (such as LIBOR), John has a detailed understanding of the unique demands of financial criminal cases.
+During his time as a paralegal, John worked on document-heavy cases (such as LIBOR) and has developed an understanding of the unique demands of financial criminal cases.
 He accepts instructions in financial and business crime cases.

 John’s principle area of practice is criminal law and he accepts instructions in criminal cases of all levels.

 Before joining the Bar John developed significant experience in litigating criminal cases.
 John enjoys engaging with instructing solicitors throughout a case to achieve the best result for the lay client.
 During his time as a paralegal he wrote an article outlining issues poor disclosure may have in historical sex cases.
 He is also experienced in working with experts; in a case concerning gross negligence manslaughter against a nurse John liaised with a nursing expert.
 The resulting report resulted in no evidence being offered on the gross negligence manslaughter charge.